SpaceUY/react-native-template-spacedev/README.md

 ### AppCenter SDK for crash reports

 Do a full project find-and-replace for the text `appcenter-app-secret` and replace it for your app secret on app center.
+After you do this there is a bunch of commented code in `src/app/navigation/index.js` you may want to uncomment.

 ## What this includes